Posted: Jun 29, 2023

 Has your website designer become unavailable?
 Has this left you with a broken site or even worse no website at all?

 There may be many reasons why your website designer has stopped responding to your emails – ill health, ceased trading, you’ve had a falling out, or worse.
 Whatever the reason is, it is an unenviable situation.
 It’s frustrating and stressful and has the potential to bring down a business if the website is the main wellspring of your sales and inquiries.

-I’ve had many worried small business owners contact me after being let down by their website designer.
+There have been many worried small business owners contacting us after being let down by their website designers.
 All the hard graft building and developing the website over months and years appear to have disappeared.
 And then there’s the cash invested in designing, maintaining, and marketing the website, which is gone.

 If you are currently having similar experiences, I’m here to share a few simple tips to get you back online.

 1. How to check who with and where your domain is registered

 Did you register your own domain name?